fineanmol/plant-tree/README.md

-🌳 Updated on Sun, 05 Jan 2025 11:20:21 GMT
+🎄 Updated on Mon, 06 Jan 2025 08:54:22 GMT

-> "Perfection is achieved when there is nothing left to take away."
+> "Experience is the name everyone gives to their mistakes."